 Phase III: Getting Started

-When I’ve completed these 1-3 tasks, then I’m allowed to literally crumple the piece of paper and throw it away (yes, I have a small basketball hoop for this purpose).
-And now I’m allowed to check my social networks!
-I’ll take a break around 7:45 and join Lisah and Jack for some breakfast banter.
+Once I’ve completed this big task, then I’m allowed to literally crumple the piece of paper and throw it away (yes, I have a small basketball hoop for this purpose).
+A great feeling!

 - Dave Asprey — This guy (who created Bulletproof Coffee) is someone who’s teachings I literally take with a “grain of salt”.
 He also has a podcast and a blog, but also a range of enhancing supplements.
 He does seem to have a crush on himself and his ‘science’ often tend to be too anecdotal for my taste — and he seems to buy into all that homeopathic nonsense, which is a big alarm clock in my book.
 Still, he’s an interesting guy.

 - Ludvig Sunström — a Swedish guy with an incredibly interesting blog, StartGainingMomentum (in English, of course), focusing not just only at physical improvements, but at cognitive enhancements as well.
 What makes Sunström so interesting is that he presents concepts that are his own.
 Looking forward to meeting this guy and hopefully, he can teach me where I go wrong in an area where I’m constantly failing — weight loss.

 - My Morning Routine — Nicely laid out blog, with a growing number of posts about interesting people and their morning routines.